WELCOME TO RECEPTION!

 Children should be able to....

--Recognise the following graphemes (letters that represent a sound) -
+-Recognise the following phonemes and the graphemes that represent them

 Children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.

 Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
 They solve problems, including doubling, halving and sharing.

 Ensure you read with your child every day.